FEniCS/dolfinx/demo/pde/poisson/python/documentation.rst

 Now, we have specified the variational forms and can consider the solution of the variational problem.
-First, a :py:class:`VariationalProblem <dolfin.fem.VariationalProblem>` object is created using the bilinear and linear forms, and the Dirichlet boundary condition.
+First, a :py:class:`VariationalProblem
+<dolfin.fem.variationalproblem.VariationalProblem>` object is created
+using the bilinear and linear forms, and the Dirichlet boundary condition.
 Then, to solve the problem, the :py:func:`solve
-<dolfin.fem.VariationalProblem.solve>` function is called, and the
+<dolfin.fem.variationalproblem.VariationalProblem.solve>` function is
-solution is returned in ``u``.
+called, and the solution is returned in ``u``.

 .. code-block:: python